 Within 5 minutes of our meeting, the specialist had assessed me and given me a 100% confident diagnosis of PoTS (Postural Tachycardia Syndrome) with Post-Viral Chronic Fatigue.
 It was that simple.
 This started the ball rolling and allowed me to get the help and support I needed to get back on track.

 There is no cure for PoTS, and the professionals don’t really understand why it happens or what causes it.
 In my case, it was probably brought on by a viral infection I was experiencing when I first attended A&E almost a year previously.

 From then, to now, my life is almost unrecognisable.
-I eventually left my career in nursing as it just wasn’t sustainable with my condition.
-I retrained, set up a business and learned new ways of living my life, with a new respect for my body.
+I eventually left my career in nursing, partly because the physical demands were just too much.
+I retrained, set up a writing business and learned new ways of living my life, with a new respect for my body.

 I’d even go so far as to say I’m almost glad I got ill.
 It has forced me to reconnect with myself, learn to love myself and appreciate the amazing things my body can do.